moongetsu/swiftly_joinleave/readme.md

   <h3 align="center">[Swiftly] Join/Leave messages</h3>

   <p align="center">
-    A simple plugin for Swiftly that prints a message when a player connects on/disconnects from the server.
+    A plugin for Swiftly that prints a message when a player connects on/disconnects from the server.
     <br/>
     <br/>
-    <a href="https://github.com/moongetsu/swiftly_joinleave"><strong>Explore the docs »</strong></a>
     <br/>
     <br/>
     <a href="https://github.com/moongetsu/swiftly_joinleave">View Demo</a>